idptools/parrot/GETTING_STARTED.md

 ## Testing

-To see if your installation of PARROT is working properly, you can run the unit tests included in the package.
+To see if your installation of PARROT is working properly, you can run the unit test included in the package by navigating to the parrot/tests folder within the installation directory and running:

+	$ pytest -v

+Example data can be found in the parrot/data folder on GitHub and information on usage can be found on the Examples page of the documentation.

 ## Documentation

-Accessing
+The documentation for PARROT can be accessed at https://idptools-parrot.readthedocs.io/en/latest/index.html